Our Mission: To provide effective services that support well-being, independence, diversity, and community safety.

-We receive passes on the 1st of the month and give out half at that time.
-When those are completely sold out, we issue the second half.
-If these are gone well before the 1st of the month, customers have to wait until the 1st of the following month to get one.
+We receive passes on approximately the 24th of each month or at the request of EAWS staff.
+Once a batch (100) is sold out, customers have to wait until the 1st of the following month to get one.
+(Only one per month can be issued to a customer.)
 The price is $28 (they need exact change as we don’t make change at our agency).
-Customer needs to supply a FS card; if they don’t have one, they complete a form which we keep on file for Madison Metro.
+Customer needs to supply a FS card; if they don’t have one, they complete a form, which we keep on file for Madison Metro.
 We log all passes.
-We only issue one per person per month.
-Call (608) 242-7429 for more information.
+If a customer loses their pass, they must call Madison Metro for a replacement at 608-266-4466.
+Dane County Human Services does not issue a replacement pass.
+Call (608) 242-7429 for more information and to check availability.

 Workers can release case information without a release of information form or authorized representative form to the following contracted agencies:

 All Fraud/Overpayment referrals are now done through B.R.I.T.S.

 When callers have a question about an overpayment or tax intercept, refer caller to Megan at (608) 242-7467.

 Click here to look up property information in Dane County

 Tracy Kok - Email: email@example.com | Phone: (608) 288-2519

 Click here for a list of nursing homes in Dane County

 If you are needing to check into an applicants Foster Care history to determine if they are a Former Foster Care Youth (YEOHC), please email Robyn Johnson and Jeremiah Cook.
 Subject of the email should be Foster Care Check (YEOHC) Body of the email should include: case #, name, SSN and DOB of the person you are checking.
 They will reach out to the social work unit to get this information and will relay it back to you.